Recycle children’s artwork to make these beautiful Homemade watercolor Christmas tree cards!

 - 50 Blank Greeting Cards & Envelopes

 - Christmas tree cookie cutter or FREE Christmas Tree Outline Or FREE Christmas Tree Art Templates

 - Glue Stick

 Watercolor Christmas Tree Cards Step by Step Directions

-Step 1 – Gather some of your child’s artwork and/or invite your child to create some wet-on-wet watercolor paintings.
+Step 1 – Gather children’s artwork or invite kids to try wet-on-wet watercolor painting

 We used a few wet-on-wet watercolor paintings that my daughter painted as a part of her Waldorf homeschool education, but you can use lots of other kinds of artwork or paintings to make Christmas tree Christmas cards.
 If you think the art will look good cut up into Christmas trees it will work.